 First, click on the option you wish to adjust and then, drag the slider or enter the value:

 If for some reason you wish to remove all of the options that you have set up for your text, you can click on the “Clear All Formatting” option, which will restore everything to its default state:

-With this option you have the possibility to add a TypeFocus animation to your text.
-Simply select your text and then, click on “Add” button from the “Advanced” drop down:
+With this option, you have the possibility to add a TypeFocus animation to your text.
+Simply select your text and then, click on the “Add” button from the “Advanced” drop-down:

 A window will open with various settings for this TypeFocus Animation: